-Anyway, there are no special requirements when you charge Galaxy S10 battery the first time.
+Anyway, there are no special requirements when you charge the Galaxy S10 battery the first time.

-Please note, there is no notification LED in Galaxy S10 (including S10, S10+, S10e, and S10 5G) as discussed in this page, you have to wake up the screen to check whether the battery is fully charged or not.
+Please note, there is no notification LED in Galaxy S10 (including S10, S10+, S10e, and S10 5G).
+As discussed on this page, you have to wake up the screen to check whether the battery is fully charged or not.

-What are the two ways to charge Galaxy S10 battery?
+What are the two ways to charge the Galaxy S10 battery?

 So, you can charge Galaxy S10 battery in two ways:

 - Through a USB cable (USB charging).
 Normally, you will use a wall charger.
 But you can also charge Galaxy S10 battery with a power bank, PC, or another mobile device with USB-C port.

 In Galaxy S10 box, a wall charger is included.

 The wireless charging pad is not included in Galaxy S10 box.
 You may have to buy one.